-Are you assigned to LMI specially or do you rotate projects?
+Are you assigned specifically to LMI or do you rotate projects?

-LMI has different program requirements than a lot of other government agencies.
+LMI has different program requirements than of other government agencies.
 If IT staff is not familiar with them, LMI staff will have to ensure that requirements are being met in a much more hands-on way.
 Understanding that dynamic will help to assign responsibilities.